Skip to navigation Skip to content

 Professional diagnosis

-The doctor will want to know if the person is having obsessions or compulsions that are interfering with daily living.
+A diagnosing clinician will want to know if the person is having obsessions or compulsions that are interfering with daily living.
 Discussion will focus on thoughts, feelings and behaviours and a diagnosis will be made after the doctor has gathered enough information.
 The doctor may ask to speak to family members to help make the diagnosis.

 The person’s obsessions and compulsions must be: